Random line graphs and edge-attributed network inference: Acknowledgements

-We will use the results of this section to prove our main theorems regarding the Damped Binomial Distribution.
+Next, we prove our results on the damped binomial distribution.
 Let $n,m$ be positive integers and let $p\in(0,1)$.
-Then $Z\sim\mathrm{DampedBinomial}(n,m,p)$ when where $X$ and $Y$ are independent Binomial random variables with $n$ and $m$ trials respectively and common success probability $p$. $Z$ should be understood to take the value $0$ when $X=Y=0$.
+Then $Z\sim\mathrm{DampedBinomial}(n,m,p)$ when where $X$ and $Y$ are independent binomial random variables with $n$ and $m$ trials respectively and common success probability $p$. $Z$ should be understood to take the value $0$ when $X=Y=0$.
 We will require the following easily-verified lemma:

 \begin{lemma} For all $x\geq0,$

 So for a random variable $V$ with mean $\mu$, variance $\sigma^2$, and third central moment $\kappa$, For $x\geq1$,

 \end{lemma}